 The belief in the importance and beauty of nature is also integral to this religion.
 Shinto has no founder and no official sacred scriptures.
 The ruling aristocracy declared Shinto to be Japan’s state religion during the Meiji Period (1868 – 1912).
 Shinto and Buddhism continue to remain an intrinsic part of Japanese society and culture.

-What Does Exploring Some Of These Old Religions Reveal?
+What Does Exploring Some Of The Oldest Religions In The World Reveal?

 As time progressed, the nature of religion began to be questioned alongside the growth of various disciplines like sociology and psychology during the 19th century.
 These fields offered a more analytical approach to religion while theology became more sophisticated, basing itself on science.
 This promoted an interdisciplinary study of religion and its origin, working to understand the inception of religion and how people are driven by it.